certinize/docs/frontend/README.md

 ### User Authentication and Authorization

 - Users should be able to gain access to the system using their [Solana Wallet](https://solana.com/ecosystem/explore?categories=wallet).
 - The system should check if the user already has an account on the system.
-To do so, the user’s wallet address should be passed to the `/user/auth` endpoint’s `wallet_address` parameter via an HTTP GET request.
+To do so, the user’s wallet address should be passed to the `/user/auth` endpoint’s `wallet_address` parameter via an HTTP POST request.

 Example request body: